neha-kay/Kiko-plus/_posts/2015-06-02-getting-started-and-what-hosts-want.md

 A lesson in life, not just Couchsurfing: __success goes to the one who goes one step further than the rest.__

 Of course, most things in life aren’t necessarily zero-sum games (as the rule above implies), but in the case of Couchsurfing, often, it is.
 My host in Venice had to turn down 19 other requests to accept mine; given how popular Venice is, he usually receives 20-25 requests per day.
 This is what necessitates a stellar request: being the 1 and not the other 19.
-I'll get into how exactly to write a stellar request in the post coming up, [How to Write a Great Request]({% post_url 2015-06-02-how-to-write-a-great-request %}){:target="_blank"}.
+I'll get into how exactly to write a stellar request in the post coming up, [How to Write a Great Request]({% post_url 2015-06-02-how-to-write-a-great-request %}).

 ### Part B: Number of Positive References